Larry Laub

+Career

 During Laub's PBA Tour career that spanned four decades, he captured twelve tournament victories, three of those wins happening in 1974 including his lone major title at the BPAA U.S. Open (defeating Dave Davis in the championship match 258–237).
 With Laub's success in 1974, he finished second to Earl Anthony in victories and championship round appearances.

 When Laub won the 1979 Fair Lanes Open, he became the second bowler in PBA Tour history to win a tournament title after starting match play in the 24th and lowest position.

 In addition to his tour victories, Larry has 13 runner-up finishes along with 50 appearances in the top-5.
 Laub's last top-5 appearance on the PBA Tour was in the 1995 ABC Masters.

 On the PBA Senior Tour, Laub captured four tournament wins including one major, the 1997 PBA Senior National Championship.
 Additionally, Larry reached the top-10 three times at the USBC Senior Masters (1996, 1997 and 2003) and won the 1994 Rookie of the Year.

 Laub is a member of the PBA Hall of Fame (inducted 1985) and the USBC Hall of Fame (2015).

 During the PBA’s 50th season in 2008-09, Laub was named one of the "PBA’s 50 Greatest Players of the Last 50 Years" by a panel of bowling experts commissioned by the PBA, ranking at #37.